grandrea/preprocessing/README.md

 The output directory contains several files:
 - peakfiles recalibrated according to the ms1 and ms2 errors (recal_*.mgf) **these are the files to be used in a crosslinking MS search by xiSEARCH**
 - .csv files with the average ms1 and ms2 errors per raw file
 - images of the ms1 and ms2 error distributions - these should be symmetric gaussian shapes.
 If they are not, something may be wrong with the search or the acquisition.
 - peakfiles without any error recalibration (which retain the original file name)
 - .csv file with the xiSEARCH output
+- The error distributions may then be used to understand and set the tolerances for ms1 and ms2 matching in a subsequent crosslinking MS search in xiSEARCH.

+Depositing into ProteomeXChange repositories:
+Typically, the recalibrated .mgf files are included in the deposition of crosslinking MS results in PRIDE, JPost or other ProteomeXChange repositories.